aivantg/airtable-schema-generator/README.md

 `defaultView`: You can specify a default view to use for Read requests.
 Default is "Grid View" `schemaMeta`: Where your metadata for schema generation lives.
 Details below `envFileName`: The name of your environment variable file.
-Default is ".env"
+Default is ".env" `exceptions`: Specify exceptions for pluralization/depluralization of table names in `request.js`.
+Details below

 #### 4) Create a `.env` file.